lkodinsson/MARS/Fantasy/Equipment.md

 ## Armour

+Weapons have several properties: *armour class*, *damage reduction*, *strength requirement*, *armour slot*, *material type*, *weight*, and may have one or more *features*.
+Most features of armour are drawbacks of their design, but some of them provide bonuses.

 ##### Table: Body Armours
 | Name | Price | AC | DR | STR Req | Armour<br/>Slot | Material<br/>Type | Weight | Features |
 |:-|:-:|:-:|:-:|:-:|:-:|:-:|:-:|:-|